KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 As the name suggests, it draws what we specified with our VAO.

 The first parameter is the mode, the kind of primitive we want to use.
-There are multiple kinda of primitives, but we are mostly interested in the Triangle version. `GL_TRIANGLE` will take our first 3 vertices to make a triangle out of them, then the next 3 and so on. `GL_TRIANGLE_STRIP` will take the first 3 vertices as well, but each subsequent vertex will re-use the previous two vertices to create a new triangle.
+There are multiple kinds of primitives, but we are mostly interested in the triangle versions. `GL_TRIANGLE` will take the first 3 vertices to make a triangle out of them, then the next 3 and so on. `GL_TRIANGLE_STRIP` will take the first 3 vertices as well, but each subsequent vertex will re-use the previous two vertices to create a new triangle.